Top FinTech Companies in the USA to Keep an Eye On

-- Personalised travel options: Navan offers personalised travel options for employees based on their preferences and past travel history, allowing them to book flights, hotels, and rental cars quickly and easily.
+- Personalized travel options: Navan offers personalized travel options for employees based on their preferences and past travel history, allowing them to book flights, hotels, and rental cars quickly and easily.

 - Cost savings: Navam leverages its partnerships with airlines, hotels, and other travel providers to offer exclusive discounts to its clients, helping companies save on travel expenses.

 - Expense management: The platform provides a comprehensive expense management system that automates expense reporting and streamlines reimbursement.